Overview

 3. Submit for Authorization (enterprise apps only)

-If your Box account is part of an enterprise, the Authorization tab requires an admin to approve the app before it can issue tokens.
-Personal/free Box accounts skip this step.4.
-Copy the Client Credentials
+If your Box account is part of an enterprise, the Authorization tab requires an admin to

-Still on Configuration, copy:- Client ID ->
+Still on Configuration, copy:

-BOX_CLIENT_ID - Client Secret ->
+- Client Secret ->

-BOX_CLIENT_SECRET(skip if you only need PKCE)
+BOX_CLIENT_SECRET (skip if you only need PKCE)

 5. Get the Refresh Token (CLI flow with client secret)

-A) Open this URL in a browser (replaceYOUR_CLIENT_ID):
+A) Open this URL in a browser (replace YOUR_CLIENT_ID):

-http://localhost:1?code=... (page won’t load,
+C) Copy the code: browser redirects to http://localhost:1?code=... (page won’t load,

 expected).
 Copy the code from the URL bar.